Westland Child And Spousal Support Lawyer

 10. the age and educational level of the person claiming spousal support

 Spousal support is typically taxable to the recipient and is deductible by the payer.
 As both federal and state tax laws and their interpretation continually change, your attorney cannot guarantee any tax consequences resulting from your divorce proceedings and the judgment of divorce.

 - Modification: Child support is modifiable by the court upon a showing of a change in circumstances.
 Most often a change of circumstances exists if the income of either party changes or there is a change in custody or parenting time.
 Unless otherwise stated in a judgment, spousal support is modifiable at any time, provided there has been a change of circumstances (which most often is a change in the income of one or both parties).

 Contact Our Firm

 If you have questions regarding child and spousal support in Michigan, contact the office of Clos, Russell & Wirth, P.C. or call 877-354-0660 to schedule a free initial consultation.
-We offer evening and weekend appointments based on the needs of our clients.
 We accept all major credit cards as payment for services.